 Oregon Sea Grant provides competitive and noncompetitive funding opportunities for university-based researchers who seek to address questions about our oceans, coastlines and their natural and human communities.
 Projects often involve collaboration among scientists from public and private agencies, and from other parts of the region or the world.
-Primary funding comes from the National Oceanic and Atmospheric Administration, as authorized and appropriated by the US Congress.
+Primary funding comes from NOAA, as authorized and appropriated by Congress.

-As resources are available, Oregon Sea Grant also offers small, short-term grants to meet pressing research needs between biennial funding cycles.
+Oregon Sea Grant offers small, short-term grants to meet pressing research needs between biennial funding cycles as resources are available.
 Amounts are modest - typically less than $10,000 - and the application and review process is simplified and compressed.
 Researchers may apply at any time.
-Visit our Program Development Grants page for details.

-As funds are available, Oregon Sea Grant offers resources to conferences or other activities that support or promote interaction, engagement, or discussion with our stakeholders on topical areas that align with our strategic efforts.
-Visit our Activity and Conference Support page for details.
+Oregon Sea Grant offers resources to conferences or other activities that support or promote interaction, engagement or discussion with our stakeholders on topical areas that align with our strategic efforts.

 The National Sea Grant Program periodically offers special funding opportunities for projects addressing strategic national or regional needs.
-In some cases, you must apply through Oregon Sea Grant; in others, submissions go directly to the granting agency.
+In some cases, you must apply through Oregon Sea Grant.